 The challenge is to write a suite of web scrapers to automate this process.
 They are seeking volunteers with familiarity with web data and APIs who use the Python web-scraping toolkit and pandas to munge results.
 They are also looking for non-technical skills, including research, testing, and documentation to create a users manual.

 Monitoring complaints against international development projects

-The Accountability Counsel helps communities hold corporations and institutions accountable for harmful effects of international development projects.
-The goal of their DataDive project is to monitor and understand local complaints against international development projects.
+Accountability Counsel helps communities hold corporations and institutions accountable for harmful effects of international development projects.
+The goal of their DataDive project is to monitor and understand local complaints about international development projects.